The structure of the double discriminant: Abstract

 \section{Abstract}

-For a polynomial $f(x) = \sum_{i=0}^n a_i x^i$, we study the double discriminant $DD_{n,k} = \disc_{a_k} \disc_x f(x)$, which appears in the proof of the van der Waerden--Bhargava theorem.
-We conjecture that $DD_{n,k}$ is the product of a square, a cube, and possibly a linear monomial and we prove this when $k=0$.
-We also investigate the (typically large and smooth) outlying integer constant in the factorization of $DD_{n,k}$.
+For a polynomial $f(x) = \sum_{i=0}^n a_i x^i$, we study the double discriminant $DD_{n,k} = \disc_{a_k} \disc_x f(x)$.
+This object has been well studied in algebraic geometry, but has been brought to recent prominence in number theory by its key role in the proof of the Bhargava--van der Waerden theorem.
+We bridge the knowledge gap for this object by proving an explicit factorization: $DD_{n,k}$ is the product of a square, a cube, and possibly a linear monomial.
+Our proof is entirely algebraic.
+We also investigate other aspects of this factorization.